 All of our warnings aside, you can have a lot of fun spending the week between Christmas and New Year’s at Walt Disney World, and it definitely is one of the best places to be for New Year’s Eve.
 It’s all about developing a game plan and rolling with the punches.
 Not everything will go according to plan, and it can be a frustrating experience if you let the crowds get to you.

 However, if you go into the trip with the right attitude and just want to have fun (remember: you’re likely having more fun than folks back at home, no matter what happens!), you probably will.
 The fireworks and the other supplementary entertainment make a New Year’s visit to Walt Disney World a lot of fun, even if you do have to deal with the crowds!

 It’s also worth remembering that almost all Christmas entertainment still runs between Christmas and New Year’s Eve (some runs even further into January), so check out our Ultimate Guide to Christmas at Walt Disney World for more planning tips with regard to which holiday entertainment you might want to see on New Year’s Eve.
 For Walt Disney World trip planning tips and comprehensive advice, make sure to read our Walt Disney World Trip Planning Guide.

 Have you ever visited Walt Disney World for New Year’s Eve?
 Would you ever do it?
+Planning on ringing in 2023 at Walt Disney World?
+Do you agree with our approach to do Magic Kingdom on December 30 and EPCOT on December 31?
 Have any additional tips for making the most out of the experience, or regarding which fireworks shows to see?
 Hearing from you is half the fun, so please share your thoughts and questions in the comments!